• Skip to primary navigation

 • Cook your noodles according to package directions, leaving al dente (slightly firm, not mushy).
 Drain and rinse with cold water when finished.

-• Cut broccoli into small florets.
-Slice mushrooms.
-Cut carrot into half-moons.
+• Meanwhile, cut broccoli into small florets.
+Slice mushrooms and carrot.

 • In a large pan over medium-high heat, add broccoli, mushrooms, and carrot.
 Cover and sauté for 6-7 minutes or until crisp-tender.
-(I use 3 Tbsp. broth/water for no-oil sauté method.)
+(I use 3 Tbsp. broth/water for no-oil sauté method, adding more as needed.)

 • Meanwhile, slice green onions.

-• Add noodles to pan and gently toss to thoroughly combine.
+• Add teriyaki sauce and cooked noodles to pan.
+Gently toss to combine and heat for 1-2 minutes until warmed through.
 Serve with any desired toppings.

 Notes

-*Noodles: My favorite noodle in this dish is Lotus Foods "Organic Millet & Brown Rice Ramen" which is gluten-free.
-(I cook 3 ramen cakes which is about 8-9 oz.)
+*Noodles: For gluten-free, I use Lotus Foods "Organic Millet & Brown Rice Ramen".
+(I cook 3 ramen cakes which is about 8 oz.)
 But feel free to use spaghetti, linguine, brown rice noodles, or your other favorite Asian-style noodle.

-Customize: Add asparagus, snow peas, bell pepper, chopped greens, edamame, bok choy, green beans, cabbage, etc. (I typically use about 6-7 cups raw vegetables for this recipe.)
+Veggies: Change it up with asparagus, snow peas, bell pepper, chopped greens, edamame, baby bok choy, green beans, cabbage, etc. (I use about 5-6 cups raw vegetables.)

 Nutrition Per Serving (Estimate)